caseyshields/Orion/README.md

 - [ ] Something else?

 #### How do we group and rank stars?

+**A: star number is sufficient for current use, but all these are nice to have for being able to plan in the mission room.
+Most of the queries are actually already implemented.**

 - Group by;
   - [ ] patches